KubeRocketCI/docs/docs/use-cases/tekton-custom-pipelines.md

 1. GitHub sends a payload to the Tekton EventListener when a Merge Request event occurs.
 2. The EventListener captures the payload with the assistance of an Interceptor.
-3. The TriggerTemplate is responsible for creating a PipelineRun.
+3. The TriggerTemplate creates a PipelineRun.

 The detailed scheme is shown below: